Quick Answer

 Treat VAT as three separate checks every time:

 Save an evidence checkpoint: capture the signup URL parameters and screenshots of shared inclusions plus any plan-specific extras on the same page.
 Also confirm any cancellation-related conditions for your selected cadence in writing before you pay.
-If you are buying cross-border, confirm entity setup and tax handling in writing, including whether any threshold applies (Add current threshold after verification).
+If you are buying cross-border, confirm entity setup, tax handling, and any applicable threshold from official or written source records before using them.

 Fill out one standardized comparison sheet before you rank options.
 The biggest error in these comparisons is mixing different product tracks, pages, and billing contexts into one view.